snd/hinoki/README.md

 if you dont pass in a instances one will be created for you.

-##### asynchronous computations
+### asynchronous computations

 if a factory returns a [q promise](https://github.com/kriskowal/q) hinoki will wait until the promise is resolved.

-can also be used to make complex async flows more managable
+hinoki can make complex async flows more managable.

-use `q.nfcall` for callback style functions

 ```javascript
 var dns = require('dns');